-You can connect multiple USB devices to ESXi hosts so that virtual machines that run on the hosts can access the devices.
-The number of devices that you can connect depends on several factors, such as how the devices and hubs chain together and the device type.
+You can connect multiple USB devices to an ESXi host so that the virtual machines that run on the same host can access the devices.
+The number of devices that you can connect depends on the device type and how the devices and hubs chain together.

 Each ESXi host has several USB ports.
 The number of ports on each host depends on the physical setup of the host.
 When you calculate the depth of hub chaining, remember that on a typical server the front ports connect to an internal hub.

 The USB arbitrator can monitor a maximum of 15 USB controllers.
-If your system includes controllers that exceed the 15 controller limit and you connect USB devices to them, the devices are not available to the virtual machine.
+If your system includes more than 15 controllers and you connect USB devices to them, the devices are not available to the virtual machine.

 - If a host has attached USB devices and resides in a DRS cluster with DPM enabled, disable DPM for that host.
-See the vSphere Resource Management documentation for instructions about overriding the default DPM setting for an individual host.
+For instructions about overriding the default DPM setting for a single host, see vSphere Resource Management.

-- Verify that you know the virtual machine requirements for USB devices.
-See Connecting USB Devices to an ESXi Host.
+- To verify that the virtual machine meets the requirements for the USB device connection, see Connecting USB Devices to an ESXi Host.

-- Verify that the current version of your ESXi host is 6.0 or later for adding eight virtual xHCI controller to the ESXi host.
+- To add eight xHCI controllers to the ESXi host, verify that the current version of your ESXi host is 6.0 or later.

 What to do next